 In this handbook, you will find the District's established rules and guidelines that will explain all school matters in detail.
 Each year, state laws that affect the operation of schools change.
 This requires our District to periodically update the handbook in order to stay in compliance with current laws and regulations.
-I encourage parents to discuss the rules and regulations in this handbook with your child before signing the confirmation slip indicating that you have read and understand the contents of the handbook.
+I encourage you to discuss the rules and regulations in this handbook with your child before signing the confirmation slip indicating that you have read and understood the contents of the handbook.
+Here are some minor changes that you will also need to be diligent about: